Mobile ordering platform

 Impact

-• Customization clarity improved through step-based flow
+• Customization clarity improved through guided sequencing

-• Repeat ordering time reduced by ~60%
+• Repeat ordering time reduced through shortcut-driven access patterns

 High-fidelity main screen